We're building a better version of this page on beta.nsf.gov. Try it out.

 |Robin McCarleyfirstname.lastname@example.org||(703) 292-7514||E 9329|

 |Max Funkfirstname.lastname@example.org||Primary E-Mail||Off-Site|

 Administrative Program Support: Renee Ivey, firstname.lastname@example.org or (703) 292-4928.

 Proposals submitted to this program (including individual and collaborative proposals, GOALIs) must be submitted to the CHE Disciplinary Research Programs solicitation.

 The scope of the program is broad, reflecting the power of chemistry and diversity of biology.
-Subject areas include bioorganic and bioinorganic chemistry; chemical biology; lipids, membranes and membrane-proteins; and protein, enzyme, nucleic acid and carbohydrate chemistry.
+Subject areas include bioorganic and bioinorganic chemistry; chemical biology; lipids, membranes, and membrane-proteins; and protein, enzyme, nucleic acid and carbohydrate chemistry.
 Research projects must use or create innovations in chemistry that advance the understanding of biological function.
 Chemical methods development is also acceptable when such methods are applied to answering specific biological questions.
-Other topics of interest include: the development and application of bio-orthogonal chemistry for probing cellular function; biomolecular design and synthesis aimed at understanding biological function; the use of theory, computation, modeling and simulation as applied to the chemical aspects of biological systems; and chemical aspects that underlie the function of the brain.
+Other topics of interest include: the development and application of bio-orthogonal chemistry for probing cellular function; biomolecular design and synthesis aimed at understanding biological function; the use of theory, computation, modeling, and simulation as applied to the chemical aspects of biological systems; and chemical aspects that underlie the function of the brain.

 Note: The CLP Program is not interested in projects that are disease-related or that have drug discovery/design/development goals.